ISC’24 recap

 All this applies equally to whether cloud is HPC or not.
 The HPC community needs to reinvent itself to be inclusive of everyone working towards solving the same problems of computing at scale.
 Stop talking about people who work on commercial AI in cloud-based supercomputers as if they aren't in the room.
 They are in the room.
 Often near the front row, snapping photos, and angrily posting commentary on Twitter about how you're getting it all wrong.

-HPC has historically been used to solve scientific problems, whether to expand our understanding of the university, to find the next best place to drill an oil well, or to model the safety of aging nuclear weapons.
+HPC has historically been used to solve scientific problems, whether to expand our understanding of the universe, to find the next best place to drill an oil well, or to model the safety of aging nuclear weapons.
 The fact that HPC is now being used to solve squishier problems related to natural language or image generation does not change the essence of HPC.
 And whether that HPC is delivered through physical nodes and networks or virtualized nodes and networks is irrelevant, as long as those resources are still delivering high performance.
 AI is just as much HPC as scientific computing is, and cloud is just as much HPC as OLCF, R-CCS, or CSCS is.

 So perhaps HPC doesn't need to be reinvented as much as the mindset of its community does.